Flexible metadata harvesting for ecology using large language models: Discussion

-To validate our approach, we manually annotated metadata for 16 datasets across seven data providers.
+We manually annotated 24 metadata fields for 16 diverse datasets across 7 data providers to validate our approach.
 Most metadata fields could be evaluated using the deterministic natural language processing metric ROUGE \citep{lin2004rouge}, and additionally we used LLM metrics Faithfulness and Relevancy to evaluate the free-form fields \textit{Description} and \textit{Keywords}.
-When metadata field definitions do not include strict formatting rules, ROUGE can underestimate the accuracy if the correct information is formatted differently than the ground-truth annotations.
-Here, LLMs can improve the validation procedure (as exemplified for \textit{Temporal coverage}, Table \ref{tab:temporal_coverage_conversion}).
+When metadata field definitions do not include strict formatting rules, ROUGE can underestimate the accuracy if the correct information is formatted differently than the ground-truth annotations (as exemplified for \textit{Temporal coverage}, Table \ref{tab:temporal_coverage_conversion}).
 The most challenging LLM results to validate were instances where metadata was absent (Table \ref{tab:metadata_not_found}), where results were often ambiguous.
-Ideally, LLM behaviour in these cases should follow user preference, specifying whether to report these metadata as missing or to provide a `best guess' if possible. \\
+Ideally, LLM behaviour in these cases should follow user preference, specifying whether to report these metadata as missing or to provide a `best guess' if possible.